 Malverty is preparing for an November trial against Equifax in a Tampa, Fla. federal court.

 (An Equifax spokesman said the company would not comment on pending litigation.
-TransUnion and Experian also did not respond to request for comment.)
+TransUnion and Experian also did not respond to requests for comment.)

 A severe example of an ongoing problem

-‘There’s a culture there that they are more concerned about the satisfaction of the creditors and debt collectors rather than getting things rights.’
+‘There’s a culture there that they are more concerned about the satisfaction of the creditors and debt collectors rather than getting things right.’

 Earlier this year, she wrote a report saying the three credit bureaus use “overly loose matching criteria” when they put debt collector and creditor information on a person’s file.